Are Plastic Cat Food and Water Bowls Bad for Cats? Yes! Here's Why...

 Fortunately cat acne can be treated, but it can occasionally lead to further infections.
 So, if your cat has acne, stop using your plastic bowls and schedule an appointment with your veterinarian to discuss medical treatment.

 If Plastic Cat Bowls are Bad, What Kind of Cat Dishes Should I Use Instead?

 Texas A&M College of Veterinary Medicine & Biomedical Sciences shared that “Plastic food dishes tend to harbor microbes, so we recommend that owners switch to metallic dishes and clean them daily.”

-We found that the best material for cat food and water dishes is stainless steel.
-It doesn’t scratch or crack to harbor bacteria like plastic and ceramic.
+Stainless steel is the best and safest material for cat food and water dishes.
+Thanks to its non-porous surface, stainless steel doesn’t scratch or crack to harbor bacteria like plastic and ceramic.
 Also, it isn’t breakable like ceramic or glass.

 Stainless Steel Cat Bowls are Safest and Most Sanitary

-For our own cats, we use these stainless steel bowls from Americat Company which are made in the USA in a facility that also makes medical and cooking products.
-Our cats are safe eating and drinking from them thanks to the bowls' safe materials and manufacturing.
+For our own cats, we use these stainless steel bowls from Americat Company which are made in the USA from U.S. materials in a facility that also makes medical and cooking products.
+These bowls are certified free of lead and other radioactive metals.
+I know our cats are safe eating and drinking from them thanks to the bowls' safe materials and manufacturing.